has207/flexmock/_build/html/_sources/user-guide.txt

     flexmock(foo).should_receive('method_bar').with_args(object)

-NOTE: In addition to exact values, you can match against the type or class of the argument.
+:NOTE: In addition to exact values, you can match against the type or class of the argument.

 Match any single string argument